 Major industry participants include BAE Systems, DJI, Elbit Systems, General Atomics, AeroVironment Inc., Parrot SA, Israel Aerospace Industries, Northrop Grumman, Lockheed Martin Corporation, The Boeing Company, and Textron Inc. The industry is highly competitive and is driven by technological and product innovations.

 Vertical integration and technology licensing are expected to be commonly adopted strategies by industry participants.
 Manufacturers resort to mergers and acquisitions as their key growth strategy to make their presence felt in the industry.
-Increased funding, technological association & partnerships with technology giants, and government agencies have are expected to emerge as critical success factors for industry growth.
+Increased funding, technological association, and partnerships with technology giants and government agencies are expected to emerge as critical success factors for industry growth.